ofey404/WalkingShadows/docs/roadmap.md

 ## Flask

 - A good tutorial from Real Python: [Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 1](https://realpython.com/flask-connexion-rest-api/)
+- Which logger to use in a Python Flask app with Connexion: <https://stackoverflow.com/questions/59732627/which-logger-to-use-in-a-python-flask-app-with-connexion>

+## Python project layout

+- Python Application Layouts: A Reference: <https://realpython.com/python-application-layouts/>